eriknyquist/ptttl/README.rst

 *data* section
 ==============

-Like RTTTL, the data section in a PTTTL string contains comma-seperated values.
-*Unlike* RTTTL, where only single notes are separated by commas, the comma seperated values in PTTTL are *time slots*, where each time slot may contain one or more notes.
-Multiple notes in a time slot are separated by a vertical pipe character "|".

-Each note in a time slot starts playing simultaneously, and each will stop when its respective duration has elapsed.
-The current time slot ends when the duration of the longest note has elapsed.
-A time slot can last for the length of a single measure (4 beats), at most.
+The PTTTL data section is just like the RTTTL data section, in that a melody consists of multiple comma-seperated notes to be played sequentially. *Unlike* RTTTL, PTTTL allows multiple melodys to be defined, separated by the vertical pipe character ``|``, all of which will be played in unison.

 The format of a note is identical to that described by the RTTTL format.
 Each note includes, in sequence; a duration specifier, a standard music note, either